radical-edo/js-style-guide/README.md

     var fullName = 'Bob ' + this.lastName;
     ```

-  - Strings longer than 80 characters should be written across multiple lines using string concatenation.

-  - Note: If overused, long strings with concatenation could impact performance. [jsPerf](http://jsperf.com/ya-string-concat) & [Discussion](https://github.com/airbnb/javascript/issues/40)

-    ```javascript
-    // bad
-    var errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

-    // bad
-    var errorMessage = 'This is a super long error that was thrown because \
-    of Batman.
-When you stop to think about how Batman had anything to do \
-    with this, you would get nowhere \
-    fast.';

-    // good
-    var errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
-When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';
-    ```

   - When programmatically building up a string, use Array#join instead of string concatenation.

     ```javascript